Purpose of the Master of Arts Program

 The final phase of the program involves the writing of a thesis related to the student’s ministry.
 It requires a high level of competence and skill as the studies are applied to the context of practical ministry.
 AGGST considers the MA program a part of a lifelong process of personal development and cultivation of experiences leading to excellence in ministry.
 The theoretical part of the program is intellectually demanding, but the application of that knowledge is much more challenging.

-Courses are offered within eight academic divisions:
+Courses are offered within seven academic divisions:

 EDU Christian Education